ziutek/mymysql/README.md

-## MyMySQL v0.3
+## MyMySQL v0.3 (2011-01-11)

 This package contains MySQL client API written entirely in Go.
-It was created due to lack of properly working MySQL API package, ready for my production application (December 2010).
+It was created due to lack of properly working MySQL client API package, ready for my production application (December 2010).

-The code of this package is carefuly written and has internal error handling using *panic()* exceptions, thus the probability of Go bugs or an unhandled internal errors should be very small.
+The code of this package is carefuly written and has internal error handling using *panic()* exceptions, thus the probability of bugs in Go code or an unhandled internal errors should be very small.
 Unfortunately I'm not a MySQL protocol expert, so bugs in the protocol handling are possible.

+## Differences betwen version 0.2 and 0.3

+1. There is one change in v0.3, which doesn't preserve backwards compatibility with v0.2: the name of *Execute* method was changed to *Run*.
+A new *Exec* method was added.
+It is similar in result to *Query* method. method.
+2. *Reconnect* method was added.
+After reconnectio it re-prepare all prepared statements related to database handler that was reconectd.
+3. Auto connect / reconnect / repeat interface was added.
+It allows not worry about making the connection, and not wory about re-establish connection after network error or MySQL server restart.
+It is certainly safe to use it with *select* queries.
+As for the use of the *insert* queries, I'm not entirely sure, that they always can be repeated after network error.
+Repetition of the *Prepare* method call appears to be quite safe (at most it prepare unnecessary copy of statement).
+This interface does not appear to be useful with local transactions.
+4. Multi statements / multi results were added.
+5. Types ENUM and SET were added for prepared statements results.

 ## Instaling